 Peckham Farm is home to a variety of livestock including beef/dairy cattle, sheep, goats, swine, and poultry.
 The farm and its animals housed are used for research, teaching, and extension programs.
-The farm is roughly 20 acres, with 18 of it being pasture.
-All animal handling and the use of animal handling areas requires prior approval with the Farm Manager, Coleman Replogie (creplogie@uri.edu).
+The farm is roughly 135 acres, with 65 being hay fields and 68 in pasture.
+All animal handling and the use of animal handling areas requires prior approval from the Farm Manager, Coleman Replogle (creplogle@uri.edu).